 Shahril holds a Master of Arts (First Class) from Cambridge University and Bachelor of Civil Law (First Class) from Oxford University, and has been called to the Malaysian Bar and the Bar of England and Wales.

 David Lau Nai Pek is a Non-Executive Director of Malaysia Airlines Berhad.
 He is also a director of Malaysia Aviation Group Berhad.
-He currently chairs the Board Audit Committee as well as the Board Governance and Ethics Committee.
-He is a member of the Board Risk Management Committee.
+He currently chairs the Board Audit Committee and a member of the Board Governance and Risk Committee.
 His association with the airline started with his appointment as director of Malaysian Airline System Berhad in 2011.

 David has over 35 years of experience working in finance and leading financial organisations in various locations in Australia, Brunei, China, Malaysia, New Zealand, the Netherlands and the United Kingdom.
 He served within the Royal Dutch Shell Group for 28 years in various capacities.
 His last position before he returned to Malaysia at the end of December 2008 was Vice-President Finance, Shell International Exploration and Production B.V., based in The Hague, the Netherlands.

 He is currently the non-executive Chairman of Dialog Axiata PLC, a public listed company in Sri Lanka.
-He is also Chairman of Smart Axiata Company Ltd in Cambodia.
-He was a Director of Axiata Berhad and Celcom Axiata Berhad from 2008 to mid-2020.
-He was a former director of Hengyuan Refining Company Berhad (formerly known as Shell Refining Company (Federation of Malaya) Berhad).
-He is also a Board member of KKB Engineering Berhad.
+He is also a Board member of KKB Engineering Berhad and Heineken Malaysia Berhad.
+He was previously a Director and Board Audit Committee Chairman of Axiata Group Berhad and Celcom Axiata Berhad from 2008 to mid-2020.
+He was also an independent Investment Panel member of the Malaysian “Employment Provident Fund (EPF) from 2009 to 2020, and a former director of Hengyuan Refining Company Berhad (formerly known as Shell Refining Company (Federation of Malaya) Berhad).

-He holds a Bachelor of Commerce degree from Canterbury University, New Zealand and is a member of the Malaysian Institute of Accountants and Chartered Accountants, Australia and New Zealand.
+He holds a Bachelor of Commerce degree from Canterbury University, New Zealand and is a member of the Malaysian Institute of Accountants.

 Appointed as Non-Executive Director of Malaysia Airlines Berhad and Malaysia Aviation Group Berhad effective 26 June 2021.